robotframework/robotframework-RFCP-syllabus/basics.md

 - `--xunit`

-  _XUnit result files_ contain the test execution summary in xUnit compatible XML format.
+  _XUnit result files_ contain the test/task execution summary in xUnit compatible XML format.
   [User Guide: Xunit compatible result file][UG Unix compatible result file]

 #### Selecting tests

-There are several command line options for selecting test cases to execute.
+There are several command line options for selecting test cases/tasks to execute.
 [[User Guide: Selecting test cases][UG Selecting test cases]]

+**TODO**  Need to update for RPA --task?

   - `--test`

-    This option is the easiest way to run only some tests.
+    This option is the easiest way to run only specified test cases.
-    The option can used multiple time to match multiple tests.
+    The option can used multiple times to match multiple tests.
     It is possible to prefix the test name with a suite name.

   - `--suite`

-    Tests can be selected also by suite names with this option that selects all tests in matching suites.
+    Tests/RPA tasks can be selected also by suite names with this option which selects all tests/tasks in matching suites.
-    It is possible to prefix the name with the parent suite name
+    It is possible to prefix the name with the parent suite name.

   - `--include` and `--exclude`

-    Tests can be run also with tags.
-With `--include` option is executed only tests which has matching tag.
+    Tests/tasks can be run also with tags.
+With the `--include` option, only tests/tasks which have a matching tag are executed.

-    Test can be excluded from suite with `--exclude` option.
+    A test/task can be excluded from the suite with `--exclude` option.
-    Excluded tests are not executed and they are not shown in the logs and reports.
+    Excluded tests are not executed, nor are they shown in the logs and reports.

   - Using `*` and `?` wildcards

-    Command line options can be used also with `*` and `?` wild cards.
+    Command line options can be used also with `*` and `?` wildcard cahracters.

 #### Setting variables

-Variables can be set from the command line either individually using the `--variable` option
+Variables can be set from the command line either individually using the `--variable` option.

 ### Viewing report and log

-When both log and report files are generated, the report file has link to log file for easy navigation to more detailed information.
+When both log and report files are generated, the report file has link to the log file for easy navigation to more detailed information.

-_Log files_ contain details about the executed test cases in HTML format.
+_Log files_ contain details about the executed test cases/RPA tasks in HTML format.
-They have a hierarchical structure showing test suite, test case and keyword details.
+They have a hierarchical structure showing the suite, test case/task and keyword details.
 [[User Guide: Log file][UG Log file]]

-_Report files_ contain an overview of the test execution results in HTML format.
+_Report files_ contain an overview of the execution results in HTML format.
-They have statistics based on tags and executed test suites, as well as a list of all executed test cases.
+They have statistics based on tags and executed suites, as well as a list of all executed test cases/tasks.
 [[User Guide: Report file][UG Report file]]

 ### Log levels

 Messages in log files can have different log levels.
-Some of the messages are written by Robot Framework itself, but also executed keywords can log information using different levels.
+Some of the messages are written by Robot Framework itself, but executed keywords can also log information using different levels.
 [[User Guide: Log levels][UG Log levels]]

 ## OTHER TOOLS

-Test framework has tools that can be used for post processing test case reports and documentation creation.
+Robot Framework has tools that can be used for post-processing test case/RPA task reports and documentation creation.
 [[User Guide: Supporting tools][UG Supporting tools]]

 ### Learning objectives

-The candidate shall understand the purpose and usage of the Rebot tool in post-processing test execution outputs (K2).
-The candidate shall be able to generate logs and reports based on output.xml using Rebot (K3).
-The candidate shall understand how to combine outputs from different test execution rounds using Rebot (K2).
-The candidate shall be able to create an overall report from all outputs of several execution runs in different test environments (K3).
+The candidate shall understand the purpose and usage of the Rebot tool in post-processing test execution outputs (K2) The candidate shall be able to generate logs and reports based on output.xml using Rebot (K3) The candidate shall understand how to combine outputs from different test execution rounds using Rebot (K2) The candidate shall be able to create an overall report from all outputs of several execution runs in different test/RPA task environments (K3)
-The candidate shall understand the process of merging results of re-executed test cases using the --merge option in Rebot (K2).
+The candidate shall understand the process of merging results of re-executed test cases/RPA tasks using the --merge option in Rebot (K2)
-The candidate shall understand the purpose and usage of the Libdoc tool in generating documentation for Robot Framework libraries, resource and suite files (K2).
+The candidate shall understand the purpose and usage of the Libdoc tool in generating documentation for Robot Framework libraries, resource and suite files (K2)
-The candidate shall be able to generate documentation using Libdoc (K3).
+The candidate shall be able to generate documentation using Libdoc (K3)

 ### Rebot